 What to do in Hawaii: our highlights guide

 There鈥檚 more to Hawaii than just beaches, according to USA specialist Gillian.
-With six main islands to discover, you can spend your days exploring ever-changing volcanic landscapes, snorkeling with manta rays, taking a helicopter flight over cliffs, and soaking up the Polynesian culture.
+With six main islands to discover, you can spend your days exploring ever-changing volcanic landscapes, snorkelling with manta rays, taking a helicopter flight over cliffs, and soaking up the Polynesian culture.

 Read this guide -